Dre Campbell Farm

 9. Neem Oil

-Neem oil has a number of excellent properties, including being an effective insecticide, fungicide, and repellent.
+Neem oil has excellent properties, including being an effective insecticide, fungicide, and repellent.

 You can buy the concentrate and apply it following the instructions.
-You can also buy the pure oil and make a DIY codling moth spray.
+You can also buy pure neem oil and make a DIY codling moth spray.

-To use neem oil for codling moths, simply combine one tablespoon of the oil, one teaspoon of liquid soap, and a gallon of water.
-Shake well and apply it to the affected areas using a spray bottle.
+To use neem oil for codling moths, combine one tablespoon of the oil, one teaspoon of liquid soap, and a gallon of water.
+Shake well and apply the mixture to the affected areas using a spray bottle.

 The smell of neem oil spray will deter the moths.
-It will also smother and kill the eggs if sprayed directly on them.
+If sprayed directly, it will also smother and kill the eggs.

 10. Fruit Bagging

-Another simple but time-consuming home remedy to control codling moths organically is to bag each fruit.
+Another simple but time-consuming home remedy for organically controlling codling moths is to bag each fruit.
 When the fruit is still green on the tree, put a bag over it.

-However, make sure to check the bag often to see the development of the fruit once harvest nears.
+However, once harvest nears, check the bag often to see the fruit.
 Once the fruit is ripe, you can pick it, wash it, and enjoy it as you like.

 11. Pick Off Larvae and Cocoons